Chief Executive Officer and President

 Vice President of Business Development

-Neal Goffman is responsible for Business Development and Channel Strategy, focused on three tenants: establishing StrikeIron’s relevance in the cloud computing ecosystem, creating integrations with other technology platforms, and providing alternate channels for organizations to purchase StrikeIron’s products and services.
+Neal Goffman is responsible for Business Development and Channel Strategy, focused on three tenets: establishing StrikeIron’s relevance in the cloud computing ecosystem, creating integrations with other technology platforms, and providing alternate channels for organizations to purchase StrikeIron’s products and services.
 Neal is a dynamic leader who brings 17 years of Sales, Consulting and Business Development leadership working with Fortune 100 and venture backed start-ups.

 Prior to joining StrikeIron, Mr. Goffman served at Ciber and IBM in various senior leadership roles.